Understanding Sandwich Leave Policy: Should Weekend Days Count as Leave?

 Sahilkmr564@gmail.com

-If Employee takes leave on Friday/Tuesday, Saturday, Sunday & Monday (Week off in between two leaves) then it shall be treated as 4 days leave or 3 day please explain.
-Is it as per S&E
+If an employee takes leave on Friday/Tuesday, Saturday, Sunday, and Monday (with a weekend off in between two leaves), should it be treated as 4 days of leave or 3 days?
+Please explain.
+Is it as per S&E?

 DIPTI SRIVASTAVA

-In case not previously stated to the employee, it is advisable to negotiate with the HR department or the employing company for the same.
-If no common solution comes, then the employee can sue his employer after seeking the advice of a legal consultant.
+In case the applicability of the Sandwich Rule was previously stated in the employment contract, the employee has no other option but to accept the leave deduction.
+If not previously stated to the employee, it is advisable to negotiate with the HR department or the employing company for the same.
+If no common solution comes, then the employee can seek the advice of a legal consultant and potentially sue the employer.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute